 The resulting fruit-infused vinegars are great strained and added to salad dressings and marinades, but we find they really shine splashed into sparkling water to make a tart soda.
 It may sound odd but think of it as akin to dressing ice water or club soda with a squeeze of lemon.
 My better half became addicted with the first fruity vinegar soda I handed him, and he now makes them an almost nightly ritual.

-Thus I made sure this year’s berry processing yielded a good collection of fruity vinegars—among them black currant-infused white vinegar and an ACV with combined black elderberry and Oregon grape.
+Thus I made sure this year’s berry processing yielded a good collection of fruity vinegars—among them black currant (Ribes laxiflorum) infused white vinegar and an ACV with black elderberry (Sambucus nigra) and Oregon grape (Mahonia repens).
 Ultimately the goal is to satisfy Gregg’s demand to have enough fruity vinegars in storage for a year’s worth of sodas, for which he adds 2-3 teaspoons of vinegar to each glass of soda water.

-I hope those of you who make wild jellies and juices will try recycling your fruit mash into vinegars—or booze, if you like—to extend the harvest to additional culinary treats.
+I hope those of you who make wild jellies and juices will try upcycling your fruit mash into vinegars—or booze, if you like—to extend the harvest to additional culinary treats.